jsdvos/SupportingInformation_CO2captureHTS_2024/README.md

 ## Step 2 - Machine learning

 In the second step of the high-throughput screening, the working capacity and ideal selectivity are predicted for all 268 678 COFs in the ReDD-COFFEE database using machine learning (ML).
 All ML calculations are performed in Python using the scikit-learn (version 1.1.2) package, whereas the SHAP (version 0.41.0) package is adopted for the SHAP analysis.
 The features of each material are provided in the `features.csv` file.
 For the calculation of these features, we refer to the [ReDD-COFFEE paper](https://doi.org/10.1039/D3TA00470H).
 The resulting uptakes calculated in the previous step of this high-throughput screening are summarized in the `results.csv` file.
 The materials that are included in the train and test sets are listed in the `structs_train.txt` and `structs_test.txt` files, respectively.
-Three steps can be recognized in the ML workflow:
+Four steps can be recognized in the ML workflow:

+### Step 2a: Feature reduction

+To test the effect of reducing the number of features, we tested the performance of ML models with a different number of features and plotted the mean absolute error as a function of the selected number of features.
+The features are selected with the SelectKBest method of scikit-learn.
+The whole workflow is implemented in the `feature_reduction.py` script.

+**input**

+`features.csv`, `results.csv`, `structs_train.txt`, `structs_test.txt`

+**command line**

+`python feature_reduction.py`

+**output**

+`SelectKBest_TTARGET.pdf`

-### Step 2a: ML algorithm training
+### Step 2b: ML algorithm training

 For each of the 25 ML models, the combination of best-performing hyperparameters is selected with 10-fold cross-validation.
 After running the `run.py` script with the `train` argument, the cross-validation results are stored in the `train_MODELTARGET.csv` files, where `MODEL` is the adopted ML algorithm, and `TARGET` determines the predicted adsorption property: